gncgroup/BlackBox-Solver/README.md

 # BlackBox-Solver
-Solution for the Black Box Challange
+Solution for the Black Box Challenge